Rob Cantor

-Robert Howard Cantor is an American singer-songwriter and creator of multiple viral videos.
-He is mostly known as a vocalist, guitarist, and co-writer for the "fabloo" indie rock band Tally Hall.
+Robert Howard Cantor (born August 26, 1983) is an American singer-songwriter and creator of multiple viral videos.
+He is mostly known as a vocalist, guitarist, and co-writer for the indie rock band Tally Hall.

 In addition, Cantor is also known for his solo work as a comedy musician and viral video creator, particularly from the viral comedy song "Shia LaBeouf", in which actor Shia LaBeouf is depicted as a cannibalistic serial killer.
-His other work has included a solo album titled Not a Trampoline, and another viral video, "29 Celebrity Impressions, 1 Original Song".
+His other work has included a solo album titled Not a Trampoline (2014), and another viral video, "29 Celebrity Impressions, 1 Original Song".

 Early life

-Cantor was born and raised in Bloomfield Hills, Michigan.He is Jewish.
+Cantor was born and raised in Bloomfield Hills, Michigan, the son of David and Cathy Cantor.
+His father is an OB-GYN.
+Cantor is Jewish; he had his bar mitzvah at Temple Israel in West Bloomfield Township, Michigan.

-Later, in 2002, while attending University of Michigan, he formed Tally Hall with bassist Zubin Sedghi and musician Andrew Horowitz.
+In 2002, Cantor, Zubin Sedghi, and Zach Krasman formed the band listedBlack.
+They made the EP Songs About Girls, and disbanded the same year.
+Later in 2002, while attending University of Michigan, he formed Tally Hall with bassist Zubin Sedghi and musician Andrew Horowitz.
 He majored in molecular biology, with a minor in nonprofessional music.
 He graduated in 2005, and turned down a full scholarship to medical school in order to pursue music full-time with Tally Hall.

 Career

 Tally Hall

 Between 2002 and 2011, Cantor performed as a guitarist and vocalist of the Michigan-based band Tally Hall.
-Tally Hall is currently on hiatus.
+As of November 2025, Tally Hall is on hiatus.
 The band's five members are distinguished by the color of their neckties, with Cantor's signature color being yellow.

 Cantor's career as a member of Tally Hall saw the release of two full-length albums: Marvin's Marvelous Mechanical Museum (2005), and Good & Evil (2011).
 The band also released one full demo album, titled Complete Demos (2004).
+"The Bidding", which Cantor co-provided lead vocals for, was certified gold by the RIAA on July 12, 2023, along with the band's song "Hidden in the Sand".

+Work with ミラクルミュージカル (Miracle Musical)

+In 2012, Cantor would make contributions to the musical project ミラクルミュージカル, spearheaded by Joe Hawley of Tally Hall.
+He performed vocals alongside Hawley for both the single "Variations on a Cloud," released on September 11, 2012, and for the track "Time Machine" from the album Hawaii: Part II, released on December 12 of the same year.